CatalogueLegacies/antconc.github.io/_episodes/09-named-entity-recognition.md

 - "Show how data tagged through NER process can be used in AntConc"
 keypoints:
 - "NER tools create tagged datasets"
-- "AntConc can be used to analyse tagged datasets"
+- "Used creatively, AntConc can be used to analyse tagged datasets"
 ---

 ## 1. Named Entity Recognition (NER)